irvined1982/openlava-web/doc/openlavacluster.rst

 remote client, or javascript implements the same interface, albeit with slightly different arguments where required.

 The local Job class uses openlava.lsblib to communicate with the Openlava Job Scheduler.
-The current host must be part of an openlava cluster, although it does not need to be a job server.  cluster.openlavacluster.Job implements the cluster.JobBase interface.
+The current host must be part of an openlava cluster, although it does not need to be a job server.  openlavaweb.cluster.openlavacluster.Job implements the cluster.JobBase interface.

-.. autoclass:: cluster.openlavacluster.Job
+.. autoclass:: openlavaweb.cluster.openlavacluster.Job
     :members:

 Job Status